simulogics/airlinesim-docs/content/docs/beginners-guide/building-your-fleet/index.md

 Let's look at some of the sheet's data in detail:

-* Passengers (max): The maximum passenger capacity of the aircraft.
+* **Passengers (max)**: The maximum passenger capacity of the aircraft.
 This can only be achieved with a one-class cabin layout using basic seats.
 If you want to offer more classes or luxurious seating, the aircraft will hold less passengers.
 Keep in mind to ask yourself how big your plane needs to be.
 You probably won't require an A380 to fly between two tiny cities, for example.
 If you’re unsure, you can always check out what the competition is doing.

-* Range: The smaller value shows the range that you can reach with a full payload.
+* **Range**: The smaller value shows the range that you can reach with a full payload.
 The higher value displays the maximum range which can only be accomplished at a minimum load.
 You can see the payload-range graph for a specific route by using the Performance Check Tool, about which we'll talk in a second.

-* Ground roll take off / landing: The runway length the aircraft needs.
+* **Ground roll take off / landing**: The runway length the aircraft needs.
 The smaller value is the shortest possible length for take off or landing; the higher value is necessary for a fully-loaded take off or landing.

-* Noise category: This indicates the noise emission level of an aircraft and can range from I (very noisy) to V (very quiet).
+* **Noise category**: This indicates the noise emission level of an aircraft and can range from I (very noisy) to V (very quiet).
 Noisier aircraft pay higher ground charges and may be banned from certain airports entirely.

-* Maintenance category: Aircraft within the same category have similar requirements regarding maintenance.
+* **Maintenance category**: Aircraft within the same category have similar requirements regarding maintenance.
 Keep in mind that maintaining a diverse fleet can become expensive: Once your fleet contains aircraft from more than 3 categories, maintenance will cost an extra 15% for each added category.

 ### Performance Check Tool